justonia/UnityFSMCodeGenerator/README.md

 Transitions, enter/exit callbacks, internal action callbacks, and code generation by introspection into a PlayMaker FSM all working.

 Still needs much more documentation, unit tests, support for IgnoreEventAction, better error handling in the UI, potentially support for delegate arguments (maybe), and a bunch of other stuff.

+**Note:** Right now the editor side of things is using the `CompilationPipeline` class added in Unity 2017.3.
+I will try and kludge together a fallback option for older versions of Unity.